Can dogs have raw chicken?

 Chicken bones are not as tough as beef bones, so they’re much easier to break and splinter when they’re cooked.

 This can lead to painful cuts or blockages in the dog’s mouth or gums.
 Even worse, it can puncture its digestive tract or choke them.

 That’s why some owners that choose to feed their dogs raw chicken meat will still not feed them raw chicken bones.

-Based on what you now know about raw chicken, in the majority of cases, nothing will really happen if your dog eats a raw chicken.
+Based on what you now know about raw chicken, in the majority of cases, nothing will happen if your dog eats raw chicken.

 If you’ve recently bought the eaten chicken from the grocery store, don’t panic, as your dog will be fine.
 However, if the chicken is unwashed, you better take it away from the dog and wash them before they eat it.

-An optional step here is to remove the fatty skin too if your dog is overweight or an inactive one.
+An optional step here is to remove the fatty skin too if your dog is overweight or inactive.
 Small bones and cartilages are usually okay and your dog can digest them with ease.
 To help your dog accommodate the changes in diet and avoid diarrhea issues, cut the chicken into smaller pieces.